ICC's landmark debut trial concludes after two years

 He says he was a politician rather than a warlord, and had never played an active role in the UPC'S militia.

-His trial has posed problems for the ICC, which has been forced to look into ways of shielding witnesses while giving testimony and how to share material which could endanger sources if presented to the defence because it reveals their identities.
+His trial has posed problems for the ICC, which has been forced to look into ways of shielding witnesses while giving testimony and how to share material which could endanger sources if presented to the defense because it reveals their identities.

 Prosecutors later released documents provided by the United Nations on condition of confidentiality to protect the sources.